andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/working-with-swift-adopt-a-protocol-or-pass-a-function.md

 ---
 Without fail, any time [Rob Napier][1] ([@cocoaphony][2]) speaks or writes, I gain insight into new and deeper ways to solve problems with Swift.

-In January 2016, he [gave a talk at dotSwift][3], and I wanted to record my thoughts on something he said that made a lot of sense when it comes to the topic of, &#8220;Should I create and adopt a protocol for this Type I'm creating, or should I just pass it a function instead?&#8221;
+In January 2016, he [gave a talk at dotSwift][3], and I wanted to record my thoughts on something he said that made a lot of sense when it comes to the topic of, "Should I create and adopt a protocol for this Type I'm creating, or should I just pass it a function instead?&#8221;